Frequently Asked Questions About A Public Car Auction

 Buy It Now: For any day of the week we recommend our Buy It Now Cars!
 Buy It Now Cars can be seen here online and have a non negotiable rock bottom price already listed online for your convenience.
 These cars have no additional fee, the price you see is what you pay.
 Please call ahead to set up a time to come in and look at the cars as these cars sell fast.
 These can be purchased Monday - Friday 9am-4pm and Saturday 9am-4pm.

 Please note that all cars that are in our Auction catalogs here are NOT Buy It Now cars and therefore are not for Purchase on non Auction Days.
-Cars that are up for Auction are only available for purchase on Wednesday's and Saturdays.
+Cars that are up for Auction are only available for purchase on Saturdays.

 Yard Sales: These are any of sellers reserve priced cars up for Auction and are available to be purchased on Saturday's from 8:30am-10:30am.
 Only if you come in person on our site in Salem, NH ONLY on Saturday it may be possible to purchase a Auction vehicle without going through the Auction.
 We call this a Yard Sale.
 You cannot do a Yard Sale unless you are on our property physically during Yard Sale Hours.
 Do to limited time for our staff, who are busy preparing for the Auction only during these hours customers can ask for us to try and contact the sellers for a Yard Sale price.
 This is for only up to two cars per party, before the Auction.
 We require you test the car before you ask so you are positive you want the car.
 A Yard Sale is not a negotiation, that's what an Auction is for.
 Yard Sales are not for a customer to go back and forth bartering for the lowest price.
 We simply call the Seller and ask price do they want to sell the car for.
 They will give us a price and that is the end of the process.
 If you want to pay for the price they are asking you can, but if you want to pay less then that's the entire point of having an Auction and what we are designed to do.